TheSillyBoi/wretch/README.md

 ## Credits
 All logos were created by Adrian Tennies, if you want your distro added/you think you can do it better, please keep the art style intact(trying to make it look like a neon sign), and put it in a pull request, and modify this to credit yourself for the logo

+Thanks for checking this out!
+  -Adrian Tennies & Cooper